30 Small Living Room Design Ideas

 Also, consider getting furniture with simpler designs and colour combinations, and focus on enhancing your small living room by taking advantage of the longest architectural lines in arranging your furniture.
 When shopping for furniture pieces and room decorations, always remember to give your living room some breathing room.
 Although it's tempting to give every corner a purpose, keeping some spaces empty can help you make the room feel cosier.

 Windows play a crucial role when designing a small living space.
 If using a lower sofa isn't a comfortable solution to make your living room taller, another great solution can be done with your drapes.
 Creating a taller ceiling by hanging your curtains above the usual window pole will make your walls look vertically spacious.
 Statement curtains will draw attention to the length of the drapes rather than the actual size of your living room.

-Accentuating the vertical lines of your living room will instantly make your ceiling appear bigger without the need to clutter your floor space.
+Accentuating your living room's vertical lines will instantly make your ceiling appear larger without the need to clutter your floor space.
 To make the room feel more spacious, choose a curtain rod that is larger than the window frame.